thomasokubo/webrep-api/README.md

 $ java -jar target/webrep-{VERSION}-SNAPSHOT.jar
 ```

-Where VERSION is the current application vestion.
+Where VERSION is the current application version.
 ### Documentation

 You can check the documentation generated with [Swagger] accessing `http://localhost:8080/swagger-ui.html`